CelineChiLamNg/healthcare-stroke-prediction/README.md

     17.0,
     18.0
 ]
-it will return 0 or 1
+The model will return 0 or 1, for False or True.